leighrobertson512/blog/content/classes/2019-spring-intro-cs-wems.md

 ## Hands-On/coding

-Ciruitry iPad app reviewing what we learned last class since it was two weeks ago because of a snow day
+The kids will be asked to draw the different kinds of logic gates we have talked about on the mini qhiteboards.
+Once they have completed that, they should use an iPad with the app Circuitry to create the logic gates in the app.

 ## One thing to remember

-AND, OR, NOT gate - How many inputs? - How many outputs? - Truth table values
+- AND, OR, NOT gate
+- How many inputs?
+- How many outputs?
+- Truth table values

 ## Setup